 The Institute's mission encourages students to explore in order to advance knowledge at the highest level.
 It also expects its students to uphold the highest standards of respect, integrity, and civility.
-With this context, the Committee on Discipline (COD) was created to resolve complaints of alleged violations of policies and/or community standards by a student, former student, student organization, or residence hall in a way that is objective and educational, not legalistic or adversarial.
+With this context, the Committee on Discipline (COD) was created to resolve complaints of alleged violations of policies and/or community standards by a student, former student, student organization, or residence hall in a way that is objective and educational, and is not intended to be legalistic or adversarial.
 The Rules and Regulations of the Faculty provide for the creation of a Committee on Discipline.